 Then Satan answered Yahweh, and said, 'Does Job fear God for nothing?
 Haven't you made a hedge around him, and around his house, and around all that he has, on every side?
 You have blessed the work of his hands, and his substance is increased in the land.
 But put forth your hand now, and touch all that he has, and he will renounce you to your face.'
 Job 1:9 WEB

 It is that hedge that I want to talk about.
-In a sense, God was proud of Job (1:8) and knew that Job could pass this test.
+In a sense, God was proud of Job (1:8) and knew that Job could pass the test.
 God even told satan: 'Have you considered my servant Job?
 There is none like him in the earth, a blameless and upright man, one who fears God, and turns away from evil.'
 To which satan sneered: 'Yea but take away his stuff and he will curse you to your face."
 God basically said, 'Test him and you will see that he will not' and then He removed the hedge from Job for a season.

 When the hedge was gone, satan went after Job and his family in full force, but that was not enough to break Job's spirit.
 So satan came back wanting even more access, to be able to touch Job's physical body.
 'Skin for skin, all that a man has will he give for his life' (Job 2:4) were the words that he used.
 Again, God gave him access through the hedge.
 The test was to see if satan could make Job curse God, and things got really bad for Job.
 In the end, Job passed the test and God restored everything that Job had owned before, double (Job 42:12).